PARENTS: Please note that you should allow cookies in order to log into the Parent Area. Further information

 Classics, the study of the literature, language and culture of ancient Greece and Rome, has a strong tradition at Bryanston.
 All pupils study Latin in the first year, with a range of sets to cater for all previous levels of experience, including complete beginners.

-Having enjoyed an introductory first year course, pupils may then choose to select GCSE Latin, or for some both GCSE Latin and Greek, as one of their GCSE options.
-About a third of the year group do so.
-The even mix of language and original ancient literature at GCSE prepares pupils well for either the A level or IB courses in Latin and/or Greek.
+Having enjoyed an introductory first year course, pupils may then choose to select GCSE Latin, or for some both GCSE Latin and Greek, among their GCSE options.
+The even mix of language (translating from Latin into English) and study of original ancient literature at GCSE prepares pupils well for either the A level or IB courses in Latin and/or Greek.

 Head of Classics